People with Dental Benefits are Healthier

 Can a smile be a window to someone’s overall health?
 More studies over recent years show a connection between oral health and overall health in both adults and children.
 This connection is due in large part to an association with periodontal (gum) disease and systemic diseases.
 Cardiovascular disease, stroke, cancer, and respiratory disease all impact an individual’s oral health.
 Since the health of our mouth impacts our overall health, can we reason that people with dental benefits are healthier?
-It’s no coincidence our slogan is “Unleash Your Smile Power with Delta Dental.”
 In many cases across the country, it’s not only about having dental benefits, but also having easy access to dental care that determines their oral and overall health.

 Access to Dental Care